chef-cft/my_fourthcoffee/README.md

 # my_fourthcoffee Cookbook

 A Chef Automate demo cookbook for Windows 2012r2.
-This cookbook is meant to be used in conjunction with the BJC Chef Demo: https://github.com/chef-cft/bjc
+This cookbook is meant to be used in conjunction with the BJC Chef Demo: https://github.com/chef-cft/bjc.
+Estimated preparation time is around 30 minutes.

 ## Requirements